 Check the whole discussion at Scrum.org.

-We stick to Daniel's consideration and think that the best approach to defining roles in an agile environment would be to use the Scrum or Kanban ones.
+We stick to Daniel's consideration and think that the best approach to defining roles in an Agile environment would be to use the Scrum or Kanban ones.

 Clearly stating roles and responsibilities will help work to flow smoothly.
 Now it's the time to make sure your team meets on a cadence that fuels collaboration and accountability without forcing people to over-report stuff.